Federalist No. 10: Modern scholarship

 Douglass Adair attributes the increased interest in the tenth number to Beard's book.
-Adair also contends that Beard's selective focus on the issue of class struggle, and his political progressivism, has colored modern scholarship on the essay.
+Adair also contends that Beard's selective focus on the issue of class struggle and his political progressivism have colored modern scholarship on the essay.
 According to Adair, Beard reads No. 10 as evidence for his belief in "the Constitution as an instrument of class exploitation".
 Adair's own view is that Federalist No. 10 should be read as "eighteenth-century political theory directed to an eighteenth-century problem; and ... one of the great creative achievements of that intellectual movement that later ages have christened 'Jeffersonian democracy.
+Recent scholarship agrees that Beard made No. 10 central to modern interpretation, while treating its influence on ratification and its place at the core of Madison's thought as disputed.

 Garry Wills is a noted critic of Madison's argument in Federalist No. 10.
 In his book Explaining America, he adopts the position of Robert Dahl in arguing that Madison's framework does not necessarily enhance the protections of minorities or ensure the common good.
-Instead, Wills claims: "Minorities can make use of dispersed and staggered governmental machinery to clog, delay, slow down, hamper, and obstruct the majority.
-But these weapons for delay are given to the minority irrespective of its factious or non factious character; and they can be used against the majority irrespective of its factious or non factious character.
-What Madison prevents is not faction, but action.
-What he protects is not the common good but delay as such".
+Wills contends that constitutional machinery may merely "clog, delay, slow down, hamper, and obstruct the majority", whether or not that majority is factious.
+In a later reassessment, Dahl argued that two centuries of comparative experience contradicted Madison's size hypothesis and emphasized that Madison's post-1787 thought became more accepting of organized party opposition and majority rule.

-Application
+Judicial use

-Federalist No. 10 is sometimes cited as showing that the Founding Fathers and the constitutional framers did not intend American politics to be partisan.
-For instance, U.S. Supreme Court justice John Paul Stevens cites the paper for the statement that "Parties ranked high on the list of evils that the Constitution was designed to check".
+The Federalist is often cited in constitutional interpretation, although scholars dispute how much authority the essays carry as evidence of the Constitution's original meaning.
+Federalist No. 10 is sometimes cited as evidence that the constitutional framers distrusted partisan division.
+The founding-era concept of faction should not, however, be equated mechanically with the modern political party: the constitutional design did not anticipate parties as the intermediary institutions they became.
+For instance, U.S. Supreme Court justice John Paul Stevens cited the essay for the statement that "Parties ranked high on the list of evils that the Constitution was designed to check".
 Justice Byron White cited the essay while discussing a California provision that forbids candidates from running as independents within one year of holding a partisan affiliation, saying, "California apparently believes with the Founding Fathers that splintered parties and unrestrained factionalism may do significant damage to the fabric of government."

 Madison's argument that restraining liberty to limit faction is an unacceptable solution has been used by opponents of campaign finance limits.
 Justice Clarence Thomas, for example, invoked Federalist No. 10 in a dissent against a ruling supporting limits on campaign contributions, writing: "The Framers preferred a political system that harnessed such faction for good, preserving liberty while also ensuring good government.
 Rather than adopting the repressive 'cure' for faction that the majority today endorses, the Framers armed individual citizens with a remedy."
+Contemporary campaign-finance scholarship has also used a "neo-Madisonian" framework while qualifying the founding model in light of political parties and inequalities within pluralist participation.